timmay54/FreeGLUT-on-Windows/README.md

 * There might be fewer items needed to select during the install of VisualStudio, which would make it easier on hard drive space.

-* It is also okay to copy the FreeGLUT items into your project, it is just complicated to explain how to do that outside of VisualStudio
+* There might be a way to follow these steps, and then click project -> Export Template -> Export Project Template.
+Unfortunately, it does not clone the freeglut.lib files over, so that needs looked into.

-* *I also have this working on Ubuntu in VSCode.
-Reach out if you would like that tutorial too!*
+* It is also okay to copy the FreeGLUT items into your project, it is just complicated to explain how to do that outside of VisualStudio.